GRAAL-Research/QFrCoLA/README.md

 # FrCoLA: a Quebec-French Corpus of Linguistic Acceptability Judgments

-This repository contains the official FrCoLA: a French Corpus of Linguistic Acceptability Judgments dataset (see dataset directory) and the source code used to generate the tables and training of the model illustrated in [FrCoLA: a French Corpus of Linguistic Acceptability Judgments]().
+This repository contains the official QFrCoLA: a Quebec-French Corpus of Linguistic Acceptability Judgments dataset (see dataset directory) and the source code used to generate the tables and training of the model illustrated in [FrCoLA: a French Corpus of Linguistic Acceptability Judgments]().